 The closer your phone is to your body the greater the risk.
 Raising your phone to your ear when on a call exposes your brain to increased electromagnetic radiation.
 If you regularly keep your mobile in your pocket, or anywhere else near a sensitive organ, the mobile radiation will enter your body.
 The greater the proximity, the greater the potential damage to cells and DNA, causing tumours, cancers, and male and female infertility.

 Alongside proximity is the duration of exposure periods.
 As mentioned, mobile phone usage statistics are staggering.
 It’s fairly certain that most adults and many children spend long enough on their phones or electronic devices to allow for a large window of risk.

 Not all phones and devices output the highest levels of radiation.
 Mobile phone radiation is typically measured using specific absorption rate, or SAR.
-Read up on what iPhones emit the most SAR here and what Android phones emit the most SAR here.
+Read up on which iPhones emit the most SAR here and which Android phones emit the most SAR here.
 Phones also emit greater radiation under different use conditions.
 For example, a phone with limited signal will ramp up its efforts to find one which in turn causes a massive increase in the radiation it outputs.
 It’s possible that phones with poor reception, therefore, emit more radiation – this could be particularly problematic for those that commute on underground trains or metros.

 Summaries of Scientific Evidence

 In recent years, there has been a growing awareness of the danger that electromagnetic radiation poses.
 As a result, scientists have looked at several areas of risk, and there are now multiple studies to support the conclusion that mobile radiation represents a significant threat.

 The most severe consequence of exposure to electromagnetic radiation is the potential increased risk of infertility, cancer, tumours, and genetic damage.